Oktoberfest: Facts and Tips

 (5) In all tents you have to be seated to order a beer, with the exception of the standing zone in the Hofbräu tent (No. 5 on our beer-tent list).
 And you must order your beer from the server responsible for the section you’re in.

-(6) Tents are usually packed Friday nights, all day Saturday, and Sunday till around 19:00.
+(6) Tents are packed Friday nights, all day Saturday, and Sunday till around 20:00.
 If there is a line to get in, try the side and back entrances.
 When the tent is utterly “overflowing with people” you’ll see a sign propped on or near the closed doors with the words: Wegen Überfüllung geschlossen!
 (In which case, try your luck at another tent or come back later.)
 Week days are typically no problem to get a seat in a tent and week nights are reasonably busy (with the exception of the last Thursday night of the fest when it is chock-a-block).
 The larger the group you are, the more difficult it will be to find a seat.
-Small groups of 2-3 persons are manageable; larger groups should be prepared to split up or join our Oktoberfest tour-package.
+Small groups of 2-3 persons are manageable (depending on when you go); larger groups should be prepared to split up or join our Oktoberfest tour package.

-(7) The drinking age in Germany is 18 for hard alcohol and 16 for beer, therefore you may see some juvenile faces in the mix.
+(7) The drinking age in Germany is 18 for hard alcohol and 16 for beer, therefore you may see some juvenile faces in the mix, especially in the Schottenhamel tent.

 (8) In the center of every tent is a stage for live bands to play sets from noon until closing with few breaks.